Peter Kohlgraf

-Peter Kohlgraf (born March 21, 1967 in Cologne, West Germany) is a German Roman Catholic bishop.
-He is the current Bishop of Mainz.
+Peter Kohlgraf (born March 21, 1967, in Cologne, West Germany) is a German Catholic prelate who has served as Bishop of Mainz since 2017.

 Life

 Kohlgraf was born the son of a mason and a nurse.
 After his Abitur in 1986 at the Dreikönigsgymnasium in Cologne, he studied philosophy and Catholic theology at the University of Bonn and for one semester in Salzburg.
 Kohlgraf graduated from university in 1991 and went to the seminary of the Archdiocese of Cologne.
-On June 19, 1993 he was ordained in Cologne Cathedral by the Archbishop of Cologne, Joachim Kardinal Meisner – together with the later Archbishop of Hamburg Stefan Heße and the later suffragan bishop of Cologne, Dominikus Schwaderlapp.
+On June 19, 1993, he was ordained in Cologne Cathedral by the Archbishop of Cologne, Joachim Kardinal Meisner – together with the later Archbishop of Hamburg Stefan Heße and the later suffragan bishop of Cologne, Dominikus Schwaderlapp.
 The first positions of Kohlgraf as a priest were in Euskirchen and in Bad Honnef-Rhöndorf, before he became school-chaplain at the Kardinal-Frings-Gymnasium in Bonn-Beuel in 1999.
-In 2000, he gained his doctorate at Ernst Dassmann at the University of Bonn with the topic The ecclesiology of the Episcopal Letter in the interpretation by John Chrysostom.
+In 2000, he gained his doctorate with Ernst Dassmann at the University of Bonn with the topic The ecclesiology of the Episcopal Letter in the interpretation by John Chrysostom.

 Peter Kohlgraf was vice-director at the Collegium Albertinum in Bonn from 2003 to 2009 and then became a school-chaplain again, this time at the Gymnasium Marienberg.
 In 2010, he qualified for the professorship of religious education at the University of Münster at Udo Schmälzle with the topic Faith in conversation.
 The search for Christian identity and relevance in Alexandrian fathers theology.
 A model for practical-theological endeavor today?
 Kohlgraf was Privatdozent at the Westfälische Wilhelms-Universität in Münster until 2013 and then professor of pastoral theology and practical theology at the catholic university of Mainz.
 He was living in Partenheim in Rhenish Hesse.